Peretz Naftali: Biography

-Born in Berlin in Germany, Naftali joined the Social Democratic Party in 1911.
+Born Fritz Naftali in Berlin in 1888, he joined the Social Democratic Party of Germany in 1911.
 He served in the German Army between 1911 and 1912, after which he started to work as a journalist on economic affairs, returning to the army for a spell in 1917–18 to fight in World War I. In 1921, he became editor of the economics department of the Frankfurter Zeitung, a post he held until 1926, when he became head of the economic research department of a trade union.
-In 1921, he also published a book, How to read the Economic Section of the Newspaper, which was a bestseller.
+In 1921 he published a book, How to read the Economic Section of the Newspaper, which was a bestseller.